ZiggyCreatures/FusionCache/docs/NamedCaches.md

 - `IHttpClientFactory` -> `CreateClient()` -> `HttpClient`
 - `IFusionCacheProvider` -> `GetCache()` -> `IFusionCache`

-By using a similar apporach, hopefully we should feel at home 😊.
+By using a similar approach, hopefully we should feel at home 😊.

 Here's the example above, updated: